 Founder of ARA-NEUK, Dr. Nickie J. Peters, expertise is modeling nuclear radiation transport, reactor core dynamics, and criticality systems, nuclear isotope depletion–generation, coupled nuclear radiation transport - isotope depletion and generation systems, non-nuclear and nuclear–coupled heat transfer systems.
-Dr. Peters has been employed at the Missouri University's (10 Megawatt-thermal) Research Reactor (MURR) for over twelve years and specializes in simulating, analyzing, and predicting the MURR core's dynamic transient and steady-state behaviors using state-of-the-art nuclear radiation transport codes and multi-physics computational software packages .
-His predictions on various MURR core parameters, including neutron flux, heating rates, isotopic activities, critical control rod positions, and core reactivity coefficients, are documented within 1% – 5% of experimental benchmarks.
+Dr. Peters provided over 15 years of expertise in simulating, analyzing, and predicting the Missouri University's US High-Performance Research Reactor (MURR) core's dynamic transient and steady-state behaviors using state-of-the-art nuclear radiation transport codes and multi-physics computational software packages.
+His predictions on various core parameters, including neutron flux, heating rates, isotopic activities, critical control rod positions, and core reactivity coefficients, are documented within 1% – 5% of experimental benchmarks.

 Problems, Codes and Computational Software packages: